 The fact that Segurazo may use this somewhat sneaky method in order to get installed on more computers doesn’t necessarily make the program problematic but when you combine this with the other unpleasant traits that Segurazo has, it becomes apparent why most users would prefer to have it deleted from their systems.

 One thing that we must mention about Segurazo is that this program is very closely related to another similar potentially unwanted software known as SAntivirus so if you have the latter on your PC, know that the information and instructions on this page may help you deal with it as well.
 Additionally, we have a separate article written for SAntivirus so click on the link we’ve provided to go to it if you are interested.

-The Segurazo Virus
+The Segurazo Antivirus

 If this does not do the trick continue with our detailed Segurazo uninstall guide below.

 |Danger Level||Low (This software won’t cause damage to the system but may cause slow-downs and aggressively promote its paid version by constantly prompting you to purchase it.)|

 |Symptoms||Slower PC performance, aggressive pop-ups on your screen, frequent warnings about malware being present in the system that is usually false positives, unwanted apps getting installed on your computer without permission, etc.|

 |Distribution Method||From its official website – Segurazo(.)com, and with the help of software-bundling.|

 Some threats reinstall themselves if you don't delete their core files.
 We recommend downloading SpyHunter to remove harmful programs for you.
 This may save you hours and ensure you don't harm your system by deleting the wrong files.